 (An elephant.
 Or possibly a panda)

-- Also in 2018, expert Anthony Sheridan gave Tiergarten Schönbrunn the Best European Zoo Award for category A zoos (over 1 million visitors a year) for the fifth time in succession
+In January 2022, for example, expert Anthony Sheridan gave Tiergarten Schönbrunn the Best European Zoo Award for category A zoos (over 1 million visitors a year) for the sixth time in succession.

 Franz I would be proud…